luong-komorebi/Begin-Latex-in-minutes/readme.md

 ## HOORAY !!

 :tada: Thank you for finishing the guide.
-That's basically all you need to know about LaTex. :hammer:
+That's basically all you need to know about LaTeX. :hammer:

 ## License